 Aluminium Window Material

-Aluminium’s main advantages are its strength and lightweight.
+Aluminium’s main advantages are its strength and light weight.
 It can be made to a thinner profile and is particularly useful for stacking larger sections of glass.
 So when used as a carrier frame it’s load-bearing capability beats any other material.
-For fitting custom-sized or bespoke windows with a lot of glass, it’s often an essential choice.
+It’s often an essential choice for fitting custom-sized or bespoke windows with a lot of glass.

 Aluminium conducts heat well, which while not great for insulation (see below), does assist long term reliability.
 You will never experience the warpage problems that you might see with plastic exposed to heat or strong sunlight over time.
 For that reason where you have hotspots, consider fitting aluminium frames for long term reliability and durability.